 What you may hear: Some people say there are special ADHD diets that can lessen symptoms and even “cure” kids with ADHD.

 The reality: A number of diets claim to help kids with ADHD.
 But there’s little evidence to support them.
-One, the Feinberg Plan, has been studied more than most.
-This diet cuts out specific foods and additives like sugar, artificial dyes and preservatives.
+One, the Feingold Diet, has been studied more than most.
+This diet cuts out specific foods and additives like artificial dyes, artificial sweeteners, and some preservatives.

 There’s limited evidence that following the diet may improve attention and behavior.
 But a recent study showed that the diet only made a difference in kids with ADHD who also had food allergies or sensitivities.